sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that the results of "show acl rule {rule_name}" are empty for both rule names

-- Verify that packets with IPs matching the removed forwarding rules are dropped on this specific port
+- Verify that packets with IPs matching the removed forwarding rules are dropped on this specific port -
--
 ### Test Case # 7 - DHCP Forwarding Rule

 #### Test Objective

-Verify that GCU is capable of adding a blanket DHCP forwarding rule, and that traffic follows these rules accordingly
+Verify that GCU is capable of adding blanket DHCP forwarding rules for both IPV4 and IPV6, and that traffic follows these rules accordingly

 #### Testing Steps

-- Use GCU to create a blanket DHCP packet forwarding rule
+- Use GCU to create blanket DHCP packet forwarding rule for both IPV4 and IPV6

 - Use GCU to create a blanket drop rule on a port